Getting a work permit in Belarus is easier now for foreign citizens

 – copies of documents confirming the state registration of the legal entity or individual entrepreneur;

 – an extract out of the trade register of a country of foreign company’s origin (if the foreign company acts as an employer);

 – the draft of the employment contract signed and stamped by the employer;

 – the guarantee letter that confirms the ability to provide foreign employees with accommodation;

 -a receipt confirming that the processing fee has been paid

 Documents are considered within 15 days.
 The period of validity is no more than 1 year from the application being approved.
-The work permit can be prolonged for 1 year.
+The work permit can be prolonged for 1 year, but there is a chance to get your work visa denied as well.
 To prolong the validity period of permission the employer should submit to the Department of Nationality and Migration the following documents:

 – an application;